FatLurch/ARMACOM/README.md

 The extension that powers ARMACOM and the additional functions it provides are covered in a seperate GitHub here: https://github.com/googleben/ArmaCOM

+ARMACOM includes a set of frequenctly used commands.
+For more advanced usage, see the link to the ARMACOM extension above.

+example:
+'''[] call ARMACOM_fnc_listPorts'''

 | Command | Arguments | Description |
 | --- | --- | --- |